deeplearning4j/deeplearning4j/scaleout.md

 # Scaleout

 Deeplearning4j integrates with [Spark](http://deeplearning4j.org/gpu_aws.html), [Hadoop/YARN](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/hadoop-yarn) and can also spin out a stand-alone distributed system using Akka and AWS.

 It employs a method known as [iterative reduce](../iterativereduce) to process data in parallel.
 (Without some form of parallelism, training a neural network on large datasets can take weeks.)

-## Akka

-One submodule in deeplearning4j-scaleout uses Akka for both clustering for distributed computing as well as multithreaded computing.

-### ZooKeeper

-This relies on having a Zookeeper instance setup -- otherwise the system will stall.

-### ActorNetworkRunner

-There are two different ActorNetworkRunners: one for single and another for multi-threaded.
-Both have similar APIs, so they're easy to use, but that can also lead to confusion.

-If your cluster does not start after calling train, this is likely a race condition of sending the data for training relative to the cluster starting.
-Submit a pull request if that's the case.

-After training, all models are saved in the same directory where the user started.
-These models will be named nn-model-*.bin.
-That's the output of the network.
-(These neural networks are parameter averaged.)

-### Roles

-*Master*: Used for multithreading and seeding a cluster.

-*Worker*: Used for connecting to a master network runner for lending cpu power.

-### Conf

-The configuration class has a lot of knobs.
-It handles both the single-layer network and the multilayer networks.
-Call multiLayerClazz or setNeuralNetworkClazz, respectively.

-### Costs

-Setting up a cluster on [EC2](https://aws.amazon.com/ec2/) costs anywhere from a few cents to a few dollars an hour.
-While this may be prohibitive for some, the intense computational needs of deep learning make parallelism necessary for any serious work.

-Next, we'll show you how to [run a worker node](../distributed.html).
+Deeplearning4j can be called from within Hadoop as a YARN app.
+It is run and provisioned by Hadoop as a first-class citizen within the framework.
+Likewise, lines of Deeplearning4j code can be called from within Spark shell to initiate distributed neural net training.